akshatb22me007/Segmenter/README.md

 - **U-Net architecture** for precise image segmentation
 - **PyTorch implementation** for flexibility and scalability

+## Environment is manage by astral-uv package manager

 ## TODO
 - [X] Added Encoder and Decoder Block
 - [X] Added UNet Architecture